automerge/automerge-repo-network-peerjs/README.md

 const adapter = new PeerjsNetworkAdapter(conn);
 ```

-Along with the usual `NetworkAdapterInterface` events an additional `onData` event is available to
+Along with the usual `NetworkAdapterInterface` events an additional `onData` event is available
 to keep track of directional data being sent and received, for example:

 ```ts